pelgerr/LiveSplit.Murasame/README.md

 # LiveSplit.Murasame
-Nazo no Murasame (The Mysterious Murasame Castle) LiveSplit component for use with FCEUX
+Nazo no Murasame Jou (The Mysterious Murasame Castle) LiveSplit component for use with FCEUX

 -----